LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ```

 ### [2] Attach a policy to the created KMS key
-The following code will create the KMS key, applying the above policy from the `kmspolicy.json` JSON file, specifying that the key is for encryption and decryption and use AWS_KMS and assigns am alias based on the student's ID, the generated alias follows the pattern that starts with alias/* e.g. `alias/24188516`.
+The following code will create a symmetric encryption KMS key with KMS key material, applying the above policy from the `kmspolicy.json` JSON file, specifying that the key is for encryption and decryption and use.
+Then it assigns an alias based on the student's ID, the generated alias follows the pattern that starts with `alias/*` resulting `alias/24188516`.

 ```
 import  boto3